 This duck egg carton uses newspaper to create a carton while including small bits of hay at the bottom to provide protective cushioning for the eggs.
 Once the eggs are slipped in, a recyclable strip of card with the product’s basic info is wrapped around the carton to keep everything in place.

 c) Assess on how to create less waste

 Although creating sustainable packaging helps in preserving the environment, the main goal is to reverse the effects of climate change.
 One way of doing so, is to identify how your brand can create less waste from your products.

-For some, this means reducing the size of shipping boxes to decrease the weight, resulting in smaller shipping costs.
+For some, this means reducing shipping box sizes to decrease the weight, resulting in smaller shipping costs.

 But that’s not to say that you should create a single-serving product just because.
 Rather, you need to understand your customer’s consumption behavior of your product and create a packaging that helps optimize the product use without creating unnecessary waste.

-For more on that, head over to this article.
+For more info, head over to this article.

 With regards to that, these are some strategies brands could use to reduce the waste they create from their products (which is different for every industry).

 Hence, running an assessment on how you can improve your product’s packaging (and even the packaging design) can open up new windows of sustainable opportunities for your brand, making you the go-to choice for an ever-increasing consumer base (especially Gen Z and beyond).